Queen Elizabeth II, who died Sept. 8 at 96, was in the public eye her entire life and wanted to make sure her subjects saw her — literally.

-In the 2016 documentary "The Queen at 90," Sophie, Countess of Wessex, explained what it is like to be a part of the royal family's public appearances with the longstanding monarch.
+In the 2016 documentary "The Queen at 90," Sophie, Countess of Wessex, explained what it was like to be a part of the royal family's public appearances with the longstanding monarch.

 "When you realize that people have actually turned up to say hello and they want to say hello, and they're pleased to see you, it's very heartwarming, really," Sophie said.
 "Actually to stand back and watch the sheer pleasure on people's faces as they get to be able to say hello to the queen is wonderful.
 Just a look or a nod or a smile and hello — they're absolutely thrilled."

-Sophie's husband — Prince Edward, Earl of Wessex, and the youngest son of the queen — added that they love watching his mother work a crowd.
+Sophie's husband — Prince Edward, Earl of Wessex, and the youngest son of the queen — added that they loved watching his mother work a crowd.

 "Without a shadow of a doubt, one of the best entertainments is being in the car behind the queen's car," he laughed.
 "That's when you see all the reactions, especially places where they're not expecting to see the queen."

-An analysis done by Vogue in 2012 showed the queen most often wore blue that year, though McAndrew said she believes the royal is "more into pink and red now."
+An analysis done by Vogue in 2012 showed the queen most often wore blue that year, though McAndrew said earlier this year she believed the royal is "more into pink and red now."

 "She's gotten very into lime green recently as well," McAndrew said.
 "I suspect that she probably got persuaded into wearing it and then probably had a lot of compliments."

-The queen's senior dresser, Angela Kelly, has worked for the royal since 1994.
-In Kelly's 2019 book, "The Other Side of the Coin: The Queen, the Dresser and the Wardrobe," she explained that many of the monarch's outfits are designed and made in-house.
-In designing the royal's outfits, Kelly said she uses locally purchased fabrics, gorgeous belts of cloth purchased while traveling, and occasionally fabrics gifted to the monarch.
+The queen's senior dresser, Angela Kelly, had worked for the royal since 1994.
+In Kelly's 2019 book, "The Other Side of the Coin: The Queen, the Dresser and the Wardrobe," she explained that many of the monarch's outfits were designed and made in-house.
+In designing the royal's outfits, Kelly said she used locally purchased fabrics, gorgeous belts of cloth purchased while traveling, and occasionally fabrics gifted to the monarch.

 "Colour is key though — the colour chosen must suit the Queen and the occasion," Kelly wrote.
 "Vibrant colors work well in the daytime: they allow her to stand out from the crowd and be visible to the well-wishers who have come to see her."

-As it is likely to rain in England, the queen also has a collection of clear umbrellas with every possible color trim to match her outfits, Kelly said.
+As it is likely to rain in England, the queen also had a collection of clear umbrellas with every possible color trim to match her outfits, Kelly said.

 “If it is raining, she will use one of the many transparent umbrellas she has...which ensures that, even in the wettest conditions, she remains as visible as possible,” Kelly wrote.

-Kelly added that the queen also chooses her hats to match the occasion for each event.
+Kelly added that the queen also chose her hats to match the occasion for each event.

 "For example, when Her Majesty visits a school or a children’s centre, she is always dressed in a bright, jolly colour, and her hat has the kind of details that will appeal to children — feathers, twirls, twists, flowers, and ribbons," Kelly wrote.
 "When she visits a nursing or residential home for older people, she prefers to wear a strong, well-defined colour, with a structured hat, to help those who are visually impaired to see her."

-McAndrew speculates that the queen also just "doesn't want to look like she’s wearing depressing colors," but added the "main thing is about standing out."
+McAndrew speculated that the queen also just "doesn't want to look like she’s wearing depressing colors," but added the "main thing is about standing out."